Best Baked Chicken Breast Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

 Chicken breasts are a favorite in my house!
-And from all the responses I get from readers, you enjoy them too and want to know the best way to prepare them and meals to use them.
+And from all the responses I get from readers, you enjoy them too and want to know the best way to prepare them and use them in meals.
 I share so many delicious chicken recipes here – and you can do so much with baked chicken breasts!
-Baking them in the oven just could not be any simpler or have a more delicious result than with this Best Baked Chicken recipe!
+Baking them in the oven just couldn’t be any simpler or yield a more delicious result than with this Best Baked Chicken recipe.

 Ingredients